 An Overview of the CAPM® Vs PMP® Vs PRINCE2® Certifications

 The Certified Associate Project Management (CAPM)® is an entry-level certification.
-If you are starting your project management career, then this course is apt for you.
+However, if you are starting your project management career, the PMP credential is only available to project managers who have at least three years of experience.
+Then this course is apt for you.
 It will distinguish you from your competitors.
 It is the most basic course in Project Management.
 Professionals take up this course to enhance their effectiveness and credibility while they are working on or with any project team.